lgarrison/flatiron-jupyterhub-jupytext/README.md

 This is also different from running a Jupyter kernel with a specific Python environment, which can be done by registering a custom kernel: https://wiki.flatironinstitute.org/SCC/JupyterHub#Registering_Custom_Kernels

+Currently only JupyterLab is supported with these instructions, not classic notebooks.

 The following instructions show you how to set up a custom Python environment that includes jupytext which can be launched from JupyterHub.

 ## Setup